SeleniumHQ/fluent-selenium/README.md

 FluentSelenium is a layer on top of Selenium 2.0 (WebDriver) that adds a [fluent interface](http://martinfowler.com/bliki/FluentInterface.html) style for working with the browser.
 For now, it is for the Java binding to WebDriver.

+Of many benefits, Fluen Selenium will attempt to transparently get past the stale element exception business.

 ## Basic Use

 HTML elements have Java methods that are named for them.
 Locators are optional, and are from WebDriver's regular set: